-- The New York metro area stands out as the top cultural hub in the country, followed by the SF, Portland, LA, and Minneapolis metro areas.
+- The New York metro area stands out as the top cultural hub in the country, followed by the San Francisco, Washington D.C., Los Angeles, and Boston metro areas.

-- The New York metro area has the largest number of bohemians, while LA has the largest share of bohemians per total.
+- The New York metro area has the largest number of bohemians, while LA has the largest share of bohemians.

-Creative professions have always held particular appeal for people, especially for young minds in search of flexibility, soul-enriching experiences, and a good work/life balance.
-There are currently more than 1.2M bohemian workers in the US, with 28% of them self-employed, according to data from the Bureau of Labor Statistics.
+Creative professions have always held particular appeal for people, especially for young minds in search of flexibility, soul-enriching experiences, and a good work-life balance.
+There are currently more than 4M bohemian workers in the US, with 20% of them being self-employed, according to data from the Bureau of Labor Statistics.
 With the recent pandemic-triggered popularity of remote work, bohemians’ ranks are bound to swell further as they work in fields that already have the infrastructure to support working remotely.
 Graphic designers, creative directors, marketing specialists, architects, interior designers and jewelers can all work their magic from anywhere.
 Moreover, according to our most recent research, bohemian professions also pay well, better than many other jobs.

 Which are the best places for creatives?
 Where will a bohemian worker encounter the biggest community of like-minded people?
 Sure, NY and LA come to mind when thinking about outstanding metros that support artistic endeavors, but living there is not for everyone.
 We wanted to explore which other metros are suitable for bohemians that want to live the dream.
 To do that, we looked into the 100 biggest metros in the US and ranked them based on a series of metrics, including:

 - The highest concentration of bohemians per location

 - Bohemian-friendliness based on the arts vibrancy index